 Charles Dunst is an associate at LSE IDEAS, the London School of Economics' foreign policy think tank, where he researches China-Global South relations, Southeast Asian (geo)politics, and U.S. foreign policy.
 He has written for The New York Times, The Atlantic, The Washington Post, Foreign Policy, The American Interest, and the Council on Foreign Relations.
 He has appeared on ABC News and Newsy.

 In 2018 and 2019, Dunst was based in Phnom Penh, Cambodia, reporting as a freelance foreign correspondent from that country, Việt Nam, and Myanmar for outlets including The New York Times, The Atlantic, Foreign Policy, and the Los Angeles Times.
 Among the stories he covered were the American war legacy, U.S. deportations to Indochina, China's growing influence in Southeast Asia, Cambodian strongman Hun Sen's crackdowns, Israel-Myanmar relations, and the Khmer Rouge tribunal.

-Dunst is currently pursuing his M.Sc. in International Relations at the London School of Economics.
+In late 2020, Dunst will receive his M.Sc. in International Relations at the London School of Economics.
 He graduated in 2018 with honors in World Politics from Hamilton College, where he served as editor-in-chief of the college's student newspaper.
 A native New Yorker, Dunst received his high school diploma from the Dalton School in 2014.